-Labs will be held in both the SunLab (PL 122) and in the Sandbox Lab (PL 112).
+Labs will be held in the SunLab (PL 122).
 I will announce lab days ahead of time.
 There will be graders and the instructor to help you during lab.
-Lab submissions will be due by 11:00 PM on the day of lab.
+Lab submissions will be due by 10:00 am on the morning following the lab.